Retirement Living Hub

 Finding stillness is a practice you can begin anywhere, even in a quiet corner at home.

-How to Start Meditating: Simple Steps for Seniors
+How to Start Meditating: Simple Steps for Anyone

 Here is a straightforward guide to help you start your meditation journey:

 1. Find a Quiet Space: Choose a time and place where you are unlikely to be disturbed.
-This could be a specific chair in your living room, a quiet corner of your bedroom, or even a peaceful spot in your garden.
+For me, it’s often a specific armchair in our living room here in Hawthorn Ridge, or sometimes I’ll sit by the pool early in the morning before anyone else gets there.
 The goal is to minimize external distractions.

 2. Comfortable Posture: Sit comfortably, either on a cushion on the floor or in a chair.
 If you are in a chair, keep your feet flat on the floor and your back straight but relaxed.
 Your hands can rest gently in your lap or on your knees.
 The key is to be comfortable enough to remain still, yet alert.

 3. Set a Timer: Begin with short sessions, perhaps 5-10 minutes.
+When I first started, I aimed for just 5 minutes right after my morning coffee.
 Consistency matters more than duration when you are starting.
 You can gradually increase the time as you become more comfortable and build your capacity for longer sessions.

 4. Focus on Your Breath: Gently close your eyes or soften your gaze downwards.
 Bring your attention to your breath.
 Notice the sensation of the air entering and leaving your body.
 Feel your chest or abdomen rise and fall.
 Do not try to control your breath, just observe it naturally.

 5. Acknowledge Wandering Thoughts: Your mind will inevitably wander.
 This is completely normal and expected.
+My mind used to race thinking about all the things I needed to do, or even just replaying old memories from Columbus.
 When you notice your mind has drifted, simply acknowledge the thought without judgment.
 Then, gently guide your attention back to your breath.
 There is no need to get frustrated; each time you bring your attention back, you are strengthening your mindful muscle.

 6. Conclude Your Session: When your timer rings, slowly open your eyes.
 Take a moment to notice how you feel, both physically and mentally.
 Carry this sense of calm awareness into the rest of your day.